sonu-c247/sonu-c247/README.md

 ### [CoolLibrary](https://github.com/johndoe/CoolLibrary)

-A powerful and extensible library management system developed using Django.
+A powerful and extensible library management system was developed using Django.
 It offers features like catalog management, user authentication, and advanced search functionality.

 ### [SuperTool](https://github.com/johndoe/SuperTool)